LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 [CosineSimilarity]: https://www.machinelearningplus.com/nlp/cosine-similarity/

-I hope this is recognisable as a dot product/inner product.
+I hope the $XX^T$ is recognisable as a dot product/inner product.
 The Google authors call it a different name, attention, and it is apparently all you need.
 It is very closely related to an older machine learning technique called [cosine similarity][CosineSimilarity].

 Every word is multiplied with the embeddings of every other word, resulting in a small $N \times N$ matrix.
-The hope is the output looks something like:
+The hope is that the output looks something like:
 <figure class="post-figure">
 <img
     src="/assets/posts/transformers/attention.png"